netdata/netdata/exporting/README.md

 When you enable the exporting engine and a connector, the Netdata Agent exports metrics _beginning from the time you restart its process_, not the entire [database of long-term metrics](/docs/store/change-metrics-storage.md).

-The exporting engine has its own configuration file `exporting.conf`.
-The configuration is almost similar to the deprecated [backends](/backends/README.md#configuration) system.
-The most important difference is that type of a connector should be specified in a section name before a colon and an instance name after the colon.
-Also, you can't use `host tags` anymore.
-Set your labels using the [`[host labels]`](/docs/guides/using-host-labels.md) section in `netdata.conf`.

 Since Netdata collects thousands of metrics per server per second, which would easily congest any database server when several Netdata servers are sending data to it, Netdata allows sending metrics at a lower frequency, by resampling them.